 A long-distance relationship can be hard.
 A romantic relationship needs physical contact.
 Lack of physical intimacy can leave you feeling stressed and frustrated.

-After some time your feelings for your partner may fade or you may start having feelings for someone else.
+After some time, your partner’s feelings may fade away, or you may start having feelings for someone else.
 It can be scary to observe yourself losing feelings for the person you are with.
 But that’s the nature of feelings, they change all the time.

-If this conflict between thinking and feeling gets too much, ask yourself:
+If this conflict between thinking and feeling gets too much, ask yourself these 2 questions:

 - Are you making a change because you think it’s what you should do or because you feel excited about what it will bring?